ISTEQ-BV/tracing/README.md

 Environment variables
 ---------------------

-    TRACE_FILE_NAME
+    TRACING_FILE_NAME

-Specify trace file name.
-If not specified, but
+Specify trace file name (this also enables tracing).

+If file name is not specified, but

-    TRACE_ENABLE
+    TRACING_ENABLE

 is set instead, the filename is generated automatically in the form